DznFatih/financial-recording/ReadMe.txt

 Goal Description

 Data has been captured by a user whenever there is a flow of money for a given day.
-Each transaction is recorded in there respective expense category like electricity, internet, heating, income etc. We want to move this data into a database in a consumable format and create a report for gaining insight into a family's financial behaviour.
+Each transaction is recorded in their respective expense category like electricity, internet, heating, income etc. We want to move this data into a database in a consumable format and create a report for gaining insight into a family's financial behaviour.

 Execution Plan Step by Step